The Way of The Superior Man (1997) is a self-help text and a popular manosphere book mixing spiritualism with relationship and sex advice.

 Her gift, if she is a good woman, is to test you with her darkest moods, over and over and over, until your consciousness is unperturbed by feminine challenge, and you are able to pervade her with your love, just as you are here to pervade the world.
 In response to your fearless consciousness, she will drench your world in love and light.

-I think the content, teased out from the text, is actually good.
+I think the content, teased out from the text, could actually be good.
 But put it like that, it’s more about sweet-sounding prose than about delivering concrete wisdom.

 If the author wished to keep it like that, which is OK because it does sound beautiful, would have at least added, after or before, the meaning in plain English.